Protecting our planet: Water

 Making a commitment to conserve water is one thing.
 Turning that commitment into a reality is quite another.
 And it can be challenging –our team in Belgium pioneered the recycling of rainwater and wastewater at our Lessines manufacturing site.

 This is the first large-scale wastewater recycling facility of its kind to be used in the pharmaceutical industry in Belgium.
 Investment in the facility, which also reduces the use of chemicals such as acid and caustic soda in water treatment, is part of a much wider strategy to sustain and protect natural resources at Lessines.
-The site already purchases 100% renewable electricity.
+The site already uses 100% renewable electricity.
 It also has a cogeneration plant that generates electricity using a natural gas-powered turbine.
 And we installed more than 8,000 photovoltaic panels until today and plan to install more in the coming years.
 By 2026, the site aims to produce 80% of the needed electricity through e.g., the installation of geothermal wells and two wind turbines.
 The plant systematically monitors its energy efficiency and has deployed a biodiversity management program.

 underground rainwater collecting system render